Beginner’s Guide To Horse Training: Part 1

 https://www.instagram.com/weaverleather/

 A rider wanting to practice dressage or cutting cattle is more concerned with control and security and wants a longer stirrup to achieve a deeper seat.
-On the other hand, a rider schooling a horse over fences or developing a horse for the race track is more concerned with allowing the horse the necessary freedom of movement to jump and gallop; the stirrups must be shorter in order to lighten his seat and, consequently, the horse’s load. under the seat and when the heels rest in a line descending through the hips and shoulders (assuming correct upper body position).
+On the other hand, a rider schooling a horse over fences or developing a horse for the race track is more concerned with allowing the horse the necessary freedom of movement to jump and gallop; the stirrups must be shorter to lighten his seat and, consequently, the horse’s load under the seat and when the heels rest in a line descending through the hips and shoulders (assuming correct upper body position).

 If the lower leg swings too far back it causes the rider’s upper body to fall forward, and if placed too far to the front it causes the rider to be “behind his horse,” leaning to the rear.
-Once the seat and lower leg positions are mastered the next step is to align the upper body.
+Once the seat and lower leg positions are mastered, the next step is to align the upper body.
 Naturally, without a strong foundation of seat and legs it’s practically impossible for the upper body to function properly.
 The body should be carried erect but in a relaxed manner.

 Care should be taken to keep the lower back straight, not allowing it to round over.
-This usually happens when a rider becomes lazy and settles on his comfortable posterior instead of sitting on his seat bones.
+This usually happens when a rider becomes lazy and settles on his comfortable posterior instead of sitting on his seatbones.

 At the same time, an overly relaxed rider is a sloppy one who sacrifices effectiveness in horsemanship for his own comfort.

 Ideally, the upper arm should hang naturally from the shoulder with the elbows close but not clamped to the rider’s sides.
-The position of the hands may vary depending upon the stage of the horse’s training and the activity in which the horse and rider are engaged but they should be held somewhere between the lower portion of the rider’s rib cage and the point of contact between his hips and legs.
+The position of the hands may vary depending upon the stage of the horse’s training and the activity in which the horse and rider are engaged.
+Still, they should be held somewhere between the lower portion of the rider’s rib cage and the point of contact between his hips and legs.

 Now that we have a basic idea of what a balanced rider looks like, we must see why this position is used when training a horse.
 When talking about seat and leg positions, we offered evidence for the correctness of these positions in terms of the rider’s security.
 Some riders, however, might feel more secure with their arms draped around the horse’s neck!